Webbnissarna/personal-site/README.md

 ### Using API
 For an example of how to query GraphQL from React, see `react-sites/test/App.js` for an example using [Apollo Client](https://www.apollographql.com/docs/tutorial/client/).

+## Debugging notes
+- The Traefik dashboard shows live entrypoints, routers, services etc. If you expect a service to be there but isn't, it's probably dead (check docker logs).
+- If Traefik is unable to find a path for a given route, it will respond with "404 page not found".
+- However, if Express is unable to find a path for a given route, it will respond with "Cannot GET /some/invalid/path".
+  - Use this to figure out where in the chain a given route/path/url fails.
+- Some changes to `docker-compose.yml` are not correctly reflected unless you perform a `docker-compose down` before `docker-compose up` ([cleanAndRunDocker.sh](scripts/cleanAndRunDocker.sh) should force a clean `up` and is useful for experimenting with config changes).